Pushkraj-Space/blogosphere/README.md

 ## Database Setup
 * Create database "blogosphere" or whaterver name you choose in Mysql
-* Import blogosphere.sql file in the database that you created
+* Import "blogosphere.sql" file in the database that you created
-* Start your Mysql server or XAMPP
+* Start your Mysql server or XAMPP server

 ## Run Locally